-Fetal distress, its effects, and the potential for a medical malpractice claim.
+Fetal distress signals, their effects, and the potential for a medical malpractice claim.

 A doctor is not able to guarantee a perfect pregnancy, nor can nature.
 However, a doctor does have an obligation to monitor the health of the child along with the expectant mother.
-Ideally, the doctor does his best to look for signs of fetal distress.
-Toward the latter stages of pregnancy, the risk of fetal distress significantly increases and doctors are aware of this.
+Legally, the doctor and/or nurses are tasked with observing fetal monitoring strips for signs of fetal distress (such as a decreased heart beat), and acting quickly to mitigate any preventable harm to the mother and child.
+Toward the latter stages of pregnancy, the risk of fetal distress significantly increases, and doctors are acutely aware of this.

 - An umbilical cord wrapping around a baby’s neck.

 - An umbilical cord that becomes flat on the cervix.

 - A prolapsed umbilical cord.